fractalbass/data_science/_posts/2017-08-14-data_science_14 markdown.markdown

 I am particularly impressed with Dr. Bekele and Mr. Kumar for their clean explanations and easy to follow example code.
 Much of the rest of this post follows from their work.

 The interesting thing about this data set is that it contains columns of data that have a very high correlation.
 In other words, things like radius and area are nearly reporting the same thing.
-This poses a problem in machine learning because duplicated, or nearly duplicated, data can easily overshadow the most important features of a data set.
+This poses a problem in machine learning because redundant data can easily overshadow the most important features of a data set.

 One way to help identify and eliminate redundant data is to create a [pair-wise covariance matrix](https://docs.scipy.org/doc/numpy/reference/generated/numpy.cov.html) and remove/reduce the number columns that have a high correlation.